jcamunas/patchseq/README.md

  #### Description of Repository

- * data folder: contains preprocessed datasets (gene count tables) for patch-seq dataset, FACS dataset, as well as electrophysiology and cell metadata.
+ * **data folder**: contains preprocessed datasets (gene count tables) for patch-seq dataset, FACS dataset, as well as electrophysiology and cell metadata.
 This folder also contains scRNAseq datasets from previous publications used in QC figures (Enge, et al. dataset, Segerstolpe, et al dataset), as well as siRNA knockdown results.

+ 		- Large files are compressed.
+Before runnning notebooks unzip compressed data files using command:``` tar -xvzf filename.tar.gz```

- * analysis folder: contains several folders with analysis results used to produce final figures.
+ * **analysis folder**: contains several folders with analysis results used to produce final figures.
 Data is saved in csv / excel files or pickles for integration with notebooks.
 Includes:

 		- Cell typing for patch-seq, FACS, Enge et al datasets.
 		- tSNE coordinates for plots used in manuscript (patch-seq, patched vs non-patched, cryopreserved cells, alpha cells)
 		- Machine Learning model for cell type classification based on Electrophysiology.
 		- Correlations of gene expression to total exocytosis for beta-cells (nondiabetic, and T2D donors) and pathway analysis
 		- Gene Set Enrichment Analysis (GSEA) for genes correlated to each functional group (i.e. Exocytosis, Sodium currents)
 		- Correlations using a subset of beta-cells (train/test split) to determine Predictive Set of genes and perform predictions of electrophysiology.

-* notebooks: Python and R notebooks to generate figures from manuscript and supplementary notebooks to generate results in analysis folders
+* **notebooks**: Python and R notebooks to generate figures from manuscript and supplementary notebooks to generate results in analysis folders

-* functions: Helper functions to run
+* **functions**: Helper functions to run

-* figures: Figures produced in notebooks
+* **figures**: Figures produced in notebooks

-* resources: databases and resources used in notebooks
+* **resources**: databases and resources used in notebooks.
+Before runnning notebooks unzip compressed data files using command:``` tar -xvzf filename.tar.gz```